Christian2473/Coding-Samples/readme.md

 ## Author
 Christian Archibald

-## Homework problem done for BU MSMFT Questrom School of Business class MF703
+## Homework problems done for BU MSMFT Questrom School of Business class MF703

 ## Implementation
 This project includes implementations and supplementary materials for reference.
+The samples per language are marked by the folder name